peckwood/vuejs-2-the-complete-guide-practice/section-13-routing/README.md

 We already have multiple router views in this app, one in App.vue, and one in TeamsList.vue. but they are not on the same level.
 But you can have multiple router-views on the same level.

-If you define 2 router views at the same level, every page loads twice
+If you define 2 router views at the same level, every page loads twice (appear twice for each <router-view>)

 But with multiple router views on the same level, You can load multiple components per routes, and then sent them to different router views.